shivam887423/Cardiovascular-Risk-Prediction/README.md

 Machine Learning is performed only on numerical values, so there might be some column which do not have numerical values.
 Label Encoding is a popular encoding technique for handling categorical variables.
 In this technique, each label is assigned a unique integer based on alphabetical ordering.
 We performed this technique on attributes sex and is smoking.

+# Feature Selection:

+Feature selection or variable selection is the process of selecting a subset of relevant features or variables from the total features of a level in a data set to build machine learning algorithms.

+**Advantages of selecting features:**

+There are various advantages of feature selection process.
+These are as follows:

+Improved accuracy

+Simple models are easier to interpret.

+Shorter training times